 It would be not too much of an exaggeration to equate the potential offered to business by AI as being a new “Industrial Revolution”.

 As DeepMind put it, “artificial intelligence could be one of humanity’s most useful inventions”, for instance with their application of AI, in partnership with Moorfields Eye Hospital in the UK, having found faster ways of identifying common eye diseases from routine eye scans.

 Beyond that, at Google, DeepMind AI has identified and enabled the ways and means to optimise energy usage at Google data centres, saving 30% of the energy needed to supply and cool their servers, significantly reducing their energy usage and consequent CO2 emissions.

 AI transformation is already positively impacting businesses across all areas of their enterprises.
-From sales and marketing and customer service, to finance, accounting, R&D, and IT, it is driving intelligent decision making and process optimisations, and it is radically changing how we as businesses identify, target, engage and motivate our audiences.
+From content generation to sales and marketing and customer service, to finance, accounting, R&D, and IT, it is driving intelligent decision making and process optimisations, and it is radically changing how we as businesses identify, target, engage and motivate our audiences.

 AI-driven automation and data analytics are coming together and affording businesses, on its most fundamental level of application, the opportunity to provide audiences with increasingly relevant content.

 But this is the tip of the enterprise AI iceberg, because it is even going so far as being able to predict, as Amazon AI is doing with 90% accuracy, what and when a customer is likely to purchase, enabling the preparation of the order and supply chain well enough ahead of time to prevent delivery backlogs.

 Both as individuals and collectively, the exponential connectivity of humanity and the machines we increasingly rely on is creating a tsunami of data.
 Data we will need AI in order to process and render useful.

 This is all a bit “Brave New World”… isn’t it?